indico/indico-user-docs/docs/conferences/timetable.md

 ![](../assets/conferences/timetable/session_block.png)

 Under _Add another block to_, you can select the parent session.
 Clicking on _Create new session_ will first create a completely new session and then a new session block inside it.
+You can also create sessions from the _Sessions_ tab - see more details [here](./sessions.md).

 After selecting a session, a session block dialogue will open.
 Fill in the start time and duration and optionally the remaining fields.
 The session block title is optional.
 If you leave it empty, the session block will display the session title only.
-In the _Location_ field, you can select a location from the room booking module, if applicable.
+In the _Location_ field, you can select a location from the [Room booking module](../room_booking/about.md), if applicable.

 Finally, you can also add _Conveners_ to the session block.
 These are distinct from session coordinators, as explained [here](./sessions.md).
 Session conveners have no extra rights, similar to contribution speakers.
-Session conveners are displayed in the top right of the session block.
+Session conveners are displayed in the top right corner of their session block.

 ![](../assets/conferences/timetable/block_dialog.png)